gis-ops/tutorials/qgis/QGIS_PluginTesting.md

     test_package()
 ```

-This will programmatically invoke `unittest` and `coverage`, and print the report to the console.
+Now the CI command will programmatically invoke `unittest` and `coverage`, and print the report to the console.

 ### Linting